+AUTHOR PAGE:

-AUTHOR PAGE: Hal Miller
+Hal Miller

-Hal serves as Chairman of the Board of Subsurface Consultants & Associates, LLC.
-He has over 40 years of experience in the upstream oil and gas industry, having spent his career with ConocoPhillips before joining SCA in 2004.
+Hal is Chairman of the Board of Subsurface Consultants & Associates, LLC.
+He has over 40 years of experience in the upstream oil and gas industry, having launched the first half of his career with ConocoPhillips before joining SCA in 2004.